 Years ago, arranged marriages were the only way couples were joined in matrimony.
-In the 21st century, Iranian couples can now decide to get married on their own, without following the traditional route of arranged marriages.
+In the 21st century, Iranian couples can now decide to get married of their own accord, without following the traditional route of arranged marriages.
 Similar to other wedding traditions, the groom must ask for the woman’s hand in marriage as a sign of respect to her father.
 The groom must offer a gift to the bride that symbolizes their financial security in order to show the father-of-the-bride that he is ready to take care of his new wife.
-The gifts can vary between money, stocks certificates, gold coins, or religious items such as a holy book.
+The gifts can vary between money, stocks certificates, gold coins, or religious items, such as a holy book.

 Image courtesy of English.Alarabiya.net